 As a general rule, the longer and narrower a kayak is, the faster it will travel and the wider the kayak is the more stable it will be but the slower it will be.
 Most sit-on-top kayaks are considered recreational kayaks because they tend to be wide and ultra stable while sit-inside kayaks tend to vary a lot more in shape and size.

-In fact, sit-inside kayaks can be broken in to three distinct categories.
-You've got recreational sit-inside kayaks which are wider, shorter and have large cockpits that don't feel confining.
+In fact, kayaks can be broken into a couple distinct categories.
+You've got recreational kayaks which are wider, shorter and have large cockpits that don't feel confining.
 Rec kayaks are usually 9 to 12 feet long.
-On the other end of the spectrum, you've got sea kayaks which are designed to be fast and to deal with any type of condition.
-Sea kayaks are long and narrow and they have small cockpits that are designed to be used with the skirt to keep the water out.
+On the other end of the spectrum, you've got touring kayaks which are designed to be fast and to deal with any type of condition.
+Touring kayaks are long and narrow and they have small cockpits that are designed to be used with the skirt to keep the water out.
 A small cockpit also lets you use thigh hooks to grip the boat with your legs which gives you a lot more control over the kayak.